fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/install/acquire-extension.md

 Prior to downloading the cartridge, you will need:

-- Salesforce Commerce Cloud credentials to [access the Salesforce Commerce Cloud Github Organization](https://github.com/orgs/SalesforceCommerceCloud/sso/sign_up)
+- Salesforce Commerce Cloud credentials to [access the Salesforce Commerce Cloud GitHub Organization](https://github.com/orgs/SalesforceCommerceCloud/sso/sign_up)
-- An existing Github account (or [sign up for a new one](http://github.com/join))
+- An existing GitHub account (or [sign up for a new one](http://github.com/join))

 :::